 December 7 at the Riverside Theater

 Jason Mraz’s music has matured a lot since “I’m Yours.”
 Last year’s album “Know.” was some pretty inspiring folk-pop.
-Hearing the songwriting live would be even better.
+Listening to his songwriting live would be even better.
 Plus, we hear Jason Mraz’s on stage commentary is pretty funny.

 January 24 at the Fiserv Forum

 This Rock ‘n’ Roll Hall of Famer hasn’t been in Milwaukee since 2006.
 And he’ll probably never be here again—this is part of his final tour.

 February 19 at the Fiserv Forum